pagreene/indra_reading/indra_reading/readers/README.md

 to run the builds.

 The arguments are inferred from the dockerfile's `ARG` lines, converted to lowercase and supplied using the `--argument` convention.
+Defaults are set on CodeBuild.
+The dockerfiles and buildspecs are pushed to S3 in a zip file (one for each reader), from which they are read by CodeBuild.

 Adding a New Reader
 -------------------